-3. Complete the disclosure that asks you to confirm that you are looking up your own records only
+The disclosure just asks you to confirm that you are looking up your own records only

-4. You can pick whether you want the DMV to include your address on the driving record
+You can pick whether you want the DMV to include your address on the driving record.

-5. Confirm your request and add the record to your cart
+Confirm your request and add the record to your cart.